catalystneuro/clandinin-lab-to-nwb/src/clandinin_lab_to_nwb/brezovec/brezovec_notes.md

 Have not find it yet though.

 ##  Pending questions
 * What about the rest of the subjects / sessions?
+* What about the video files?
 * What about the fictrac header?
 * Why are the bruker files not in tiff format?
 In fact
 * What are the json files in the imports directory?
 * Are the nifti files pre-processed in some way (are we getting the motion corrected ones?) or are they raw?
 * Confirm that the ANT algorithm is only applied at the population level and not at the session one.